Sudan, South Sudan to discuss rebel support next month

 Late on Tuesday, Thabo Mbeki, the African Union mediator and former South African president, said the two sides had agreed to take "practical steps" to demilitarise the border.

-But the two were still in disagreement about how to demilitarise a disputed strip of land known as Mile 14, he said.
+But the two were still in disagreement about how to dimilitarise a disputed strip of land known as Mile 14, he said.

 "The parties continue to agree that it should be demilitarised but they are discussing how to effect that decision," Mbeki told reporters in Addis Ababa.